 - Resources

-A softwood cutting is a piece of plant stem taken from a woody shrub or bush during a particular growth phase.
+A softwood cutting is piece of plant stem taken from a woody plant while it is still green and has not yet formed bark, typically during early or mid-summer.

 - Herbaceous (young, green growth in spring)